Sedation

 Intravenous Sedation (IV Sedation)

-Patients with these conditions may still be treated but often this will need to take place in a dental hospital rather than in the dental practice, but your dentist will advise you and refer you if necessary.
+In some cases, patients with these conditions may still receive sedation, but treatment usually takes place in a hospital rather than a dental practice.
+Your dentist will advise you and make a referral if necessary.

 Speak with one of our expert patient care coordinators to book your appointment today.